 Artwork : Giampaolo Thomasetti

-Karna, the ultimate hero, the real emblem of Dharma, a true friend, an illegitimate son of Kunti and Sun god sacrificed his entire life supporting Duryodhana and fighting for him.
-Krishna recognized Karna as the best warrior with a potential to rule the entire land of Bharata.
-You will discover a culture made up of dedication, sacrifice and loyalty ingrained in Karna.
+Karna, the ultimate hero, the real emblem of Dharma, a true friend, an illegitimate son of Kunti, and Sun-god sacrificed his entire life supporting Duryodhana and fighting for him.
+Krishna recognized Karna as the best warrior with the potential to rule the entire land of Bharata.
+You will discover a culture made up of dedication, sacrifice, and loyalty ingrained in Karna.

-Bhishma, the incarnation of Vasu Kumar, Son of Mother Ganges and King Shantanu, senior most family member of Hastinapura kingdom throughout remained bound by his vow to protect the throne.
-Knowing the orthodox perceptions associated with forcibly abducting princess from their Swayamwar, he committed this mistake and later it became the cause of his downfall.
+Bhishma, the incarnation of Vasu Kumar, Son of Mother Ganges and King Shantanu, senior-most family member of Hastinapura kingdom throughout remained bound by his vow to protect the throne.
+Knowing the orthodox perceptions associated with forcibly abducting a princess from their Swayamwar, he committed this mistake and later it became the cause of his downfall.

 Bhishma is conscious of his strength and authority yet executes the role of a protector.
 Bounded in the promise of protecting the royal throne he turns a blind eye to the mistakes made by the subsequent rulers.
 Being the father-figure in the family, he never took the helm to punish the princes for their wrong acts or reprimand them for their anger, jealously, hatred, revenge orientation.